francesco-innocenti/Neuro_AI_Papers/README.md

 ### Artificial & biological neurons
-There is increasing evidence that biological neurons and their dendrites are much more powerful computing machines than the classic "point neurons" or "perceptrons" ([Rosenblatt, 1958](https://psycnet.apa.org/record/1959-09865-001)) of artificial neural networks.
+There is increasing evidence that biological neurons and their dendrites are much more powerful computing machines than the classic "point neurons" ([McCulloch & Pitts, 1943](https://link.springer.com/article/10.1007%252FBF02478259)) or "perceptrons" ([Rosenblatt, 1958](https://psycnet.apa.org/record/1959-09865-001)) of artificial neural networks.
 Much of the work in this area comes from [Poirazi Lab](https://dendrites.gr).

 [Single cortical neurons as deep artificial neural networks](https://www.sciencedirect.com/science/article/pii/S0896627321005018) by Beniaguev, Segev & London (2021)